 It’s that time of year – time to create your nonprofit annual report.

-Because your donors like knowing how you’re doing.
+Because your donors like knowing what their donation made possible.

-An annual report is a great way to give both donors and the community an overview of what your nonprofit accomplished during the year, but who has time to create and produce an elaborate multi-page piece?
-Or the money to cover the cost of printing?
+An annual report is a great way to give both donors and the community an overview of what your nonprofit accomplished during the year.

 What a Nonprofit Annual Report Is